 Yes, depending on the type of debt.
-Retirement, spousal and survivor benefits and Social Security Disability Insurance (SSDI) can be garnished to pay child support and alimony; court-ordered restitution to a crime victim; back taxes; and non-tax debt owed to a federal agency, such as student loans (although these are largely immune from garnishment during the government's pandemic moratorium on collecting student debt payments).
+Retirement, spousal and survivor benefits and Social Security Disability Insurance (SSDI) can be garnished to pay child support and alimony; court-ordered restitution to a crime victim; back taxes; and non-tax debt owed to a federal agency, such as student loans (although garnishment for student debt has been suspended since early in the COVID-19 pandemic).

 There are limits on how much of your payment can be garnished.

 Federal income taxes: If you are in arrears, in most cases the Internal Revenue Service can take no more than 15 percent of your monthly Social Security benefit.

-When garnishment is in effect, up to 15 percent of benefits can be withheld to repay student debt.
-However, unlike with taxes, garnishment for student loan defaults can’t leave you with less than $750 in benefits a month.
+When that transition period ends, up to 15 percent of benefits may be withheld to repay defaulted student loans.
+However, unlike with back taxes, garnishment for student debt can’t leave you with less than $750 in benefits a month.

 Court-ordered child support or alimony: The federal Consumer Credit Protection Act (CCPA) allows garnishment of up to 50 percent of your benefits if you are supporting a spouse or child apart from the subject of the court order and up to 60 percent if you are not.
 Another 5 percent can be tacked on if you are 12 or more weeks in arrears.